International Student Admission

 SAT or ACT — The SAT Reasoning Test or the ACT with Writing is required of all undergraduate applicants.
 These standardized university entrance examinations measure verbal and mathematic skills.
 Please visit either www.sat.org or www.act.org to register for these examinations.
 You can also contact the nearest U.S. Embassy or EducationUSA office for a list of testing centers, their locations, and exam schedule.
 We advise students to take the SAT or ACT exam at least twice and submit all scores.
 If you take the same test more than once, we will focus our evaluation of test scores on the highest scores available (from either test).
 SAT Subject Tests are not required for admission, but if you have taken SAT Subject Tests we recommend you submit those scores for consideration.
 Applicants who choose not to submit SAT Subject Tests will not be at a disadvantage in the admission process.

-TOEFL or IELTS — The results of standardized English language proficiency examinations are used by the Admission Committee to better understand a student's English language ability, especially for non-native speakers.
-Because the SAT and ACT are written for U.S. domestic students, we understand that many international applicants do not score as well on the SAT Critical Reading test and a TOEFL or IELTS score will enhance the strength of a student's application.
+TOEFL, IELTS, or PTE Academic — The results of standardized English language proficiency examinations are used by the Admission Committee to better understand a student's English language ability, especially for non-native speakers.
+Because the SAT and ACT are written for U.S. domestic students, we understand that many international applicants do not score as well on the SAT Critical Reading test and a TOEFL, IELTS, or PTE Academic score will enhance the strength of a student's application.
 This requirement will only be waived if the language of instruction has been English or if a student has scored above 600 on the SAT Critical Reading.
-Students may learn more about TOEFL at www.toefl.org and IELTS at www.ielts.org.
-Please contact the nearest U.S. Embassy or EducationUSA office for a listing of testing centers, their locations, and exam schedule.
+Students may learn more about TOEFL at www.toefl.org, IELTS at www.ielts.org, or PTE Academic at pearsonpte.com Please contact the nearest U.S. Embassy or EducationUSA office for a listing of testing centers, their locations, and exam schedule.